colettes-portfolio/colettes-portfolio.github.io/README.md

 > "What can you sacrifice at this point?
 >
-> Food." —Sherona Kravits, widow heating her home with oil for 35 years (WCVB Channel 5 Boston, 2022)
+> Food." —S. Kravits, widow heating her home with oil for 35 years (WCVB Channel 5 Boston, 2022)
 >
 > "That probably won't last me until the end of December...
-If I don't get help, I am going to freeze!" —Elaine Walker, receiving $1,000 in heating assistance but still struggling (WCVB Channel 5 Boston, 2022)
+If I don't get help, I am going to freeze!" —E. Walker, receiving $1,000 in heating assistance but still struggling (WCVB Channel 5 Boston, 2022)
 >
-> "I know people that have to go to other people's house because they don't have any heat, or the oil run out.
-You can't stay in the house." —Elaine Walker (WCVB Channel 5 Boston, 2022)
->
-> "Once you buy oil, you don't have any money to buy anything else." —Joseph Brooks, 91-year-old Hyde Park resident on social security (CBS Boston, 2022)
+> "Once you buy oil, you don't have any money to buy anything else." —J. Brooks, 91-year-old Hyde Park resident on social security (CBS Boston, 2022)

 <table>
 <tr>